8 Beauty And Health Benefits Of Lavender Essential Oil

 A Korean study was done that involved patients who have terminal cancer.
 The patients were given hand massages using a lavender oil mixture, and it was found that it had a positive effect on the patients' depression and pain.
 There was another study involving postpartum women that showed this oil was able to bring down depression and anxiety levels without causing any adverse side effects.

 Being bloated can be agonizing.
 Bloating can be caused by harmful bacteria overgrowth within the body.
 There are polyphenols contained in lavender that help to reduce bad bacteria inside of your blood, which helps to eliminate bloating.

 You can sprinkle dried culinary-grade lavender on top of your Greek yogurt if you are suffering from bloating.
 It will help to facilitate proper digestion and reduce bloating.
 It has been found that lavender can be used as an irritable bowel syndrome treatment, and bloating is one of the symptoms of this condition.

-Patients who suffer from diabetes should also avoid using lavender oil.
+Patients who have diabetes should also avoid using lavender oil.
 It might cause allergic reactions to individuals with highly sensitive skin.
 Some individuals might also experience headaches, vomiting, and nausea due to using lavender oil excessively.